Azure/k8s-set-context/README.md

 This action can be used to set cluster context before other actions like [`azure/k8s-deploy`](https://github.com/Azure/k8s-deploy/tree/master), [`azure/k8s-create-secret`](https://github.com/Azure/k8s-create-secret/tree/master) or any kubectl commands (in script) can be run subsequently in the workflow.

+It is a requirement to use [`azure/login`](https://github.com/Azure/login/tree/master) in your workflow before using this action.

-There are two approaches for specifying the deployment target:
+There are three approaches for specifying the deployment target:

 - Kubeconfig file provided as input to the action
 - Service account approach where the secret associated with the service account is provided as input to the action
 - Service principal approach(only applicable for arc cluster) where service principal provided with 'creds' is used as input to action

-If inputs related to both these approaches are provided, kubeconfig approach related inputs are given precedence.
+If inputs related to all these approaches are provided, kubeconfig approach related inputs are given precedence.

-In both these approaches it is recommended to store these contents (kubeconfig file content or secret content) in a [secret](https://developer.github.com/actions/managing-workflows/storing-secrets/) which could be referenced later in the action.
+In all these approaches it is recommended to store these contents (kubeconfig file content or secret content) in a [secret](https://developer.github.com/actions/managing-workflows/storing-secrets/) which could be referenced later in the action.

 ## Action inputs